Display-Lab/vert-ramp-affirmation/README.md

 - Spek: top level data container for templates, causal pathways, ascribees, and candidates.

 ## The Pipeline

+For a more detailed explanation and example, see: [pipeline example](pipeline_example.md)

 ### Data Analyzer ([Bit Stomach](https://github.com/Display-Lab/bit-stomach))
 - Inputs:
     - Spek